CSI-COEP/Uniders/README.md

-# chatgpt
+# Visar: The chatbot

-A new Flutter project.
+A Flutter based webapp which uses OpenAI to answer all your visa related queries.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter based webapp that hosts the generative AI chatbot Visar.
+Just ask your visa queries and Visar will answer them for you.

 A few resources to get you started if this is your first Flutter project: